-For fiscal 2021, the ratio of the annual total compensation of Mr. Farmer, our former CEO (CEO Compensation) who was serving in such role on the Determination Date (defined below), to the median of the annual total compensation of all employee-partners of Cintas and its consolidated subsidiaries, other than the former CEO (Median Annual Compensation), was approximately 187 to 1.
+For fiscal 2022, the ratio of the annual total compensation of Mr. Schneider, our CEO (CEO Compensation), to the median of the annual total compensation of all employee-partners of Cintas and its consolidated subsidiaries, other than the CEO (Median Annual Compensation), was approximately 146 to 1.
 We note that, due to our permitted use of reasonable estimates and assumptions in preparing this pay ratio disclosure, the disclosure may involve a degree of imprecision, and thus this ratio disclosure is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K using the data and assumptions described below.
 Our calculation of the pay ratio may be different than the pay ratios of other public companies as a result of different methodologies used to determine the pay ratios.
 As a result, we would discourage the use of reported ratios as a basis for any comparison between companies.

 In this summary, we refer to the employee-partner who received the Median Annual Compensation as the "Median Employee-Partner."
 For purposes of this pay ratio disclosure, the date used to identify the Median Employee-Partner was May 28, 2021 (the Determination Date).
-The Determination Date used in our pay ratio disclosure in last year's proxy statement was May 25, 2018, the last Friday in May 2018.
-For this year's disclosure, we changed the date to May 28, 2021 to continue to use the last Friday of the month for purposes of administrative convenience.
-The CEO Compensation for purposes of this pay ratio disclosure was \$9,035,393 for fiscal 2021, which is the amount reported for Mr. Farmer in the "Total" column of the Fiscal 2021 Summary Compensation Table.
-Additionally, for purposes of this pay ratio disclosure, the Median Annual Compensation for fiscal 2021 was \$48,274 and was calculated in accordance with Item 402(c)(2)(x) of Regulation S-K.
+The CEO Compensation for purposes of this pay ratio disclosure was \$7,777,100 for fiscal 2022, which is the amount reported for Mr. Schneider in the "Total" column of the Fiscal 2022 Summary Compensation Table.
+Additionally, for purposes of this pay ratio disclosure, the Median Annual Compensation for fiscal 2022 was \$53,321 and was calculated in accordance with Item 402(c)(2)(x) of Regulation S-K.